drduh/YubiKey-Guide/README.md

 # Transfer Subkeys

 > [!NOTE]
-> After transfer, the system no longer holds a usable private copy of the Subkey - it holds only a reference to the YubiKey.
-A backup is required to provision another YubiKey.
+> After each transfer, GnuPG deletes its usable local copy of the private key and retains only a record that the Subkey is on this YubiKey.
+The Subkey cannot be copied back from the YubiKey.
+Confirm that offline backups exist before continuing.

 The Certify key passphrase and Admin PIN are required to transfer keys.